-That a,together
+That as of this date TS, Tescher, Spallina and Theodore, have failed to disclose their business relations together to the Beneficiaries or the Trustees.

 That it appears that Spallina was a very good friend and very close business associate of Theodore and despite knowing that Simon had wanted Theodore to have no involvement in the administration of the Estates and inheritances of others he instead gives him total and absolute control and works together with him against the interest of Petitioner, Jill and Lisa.